One Rank, One Pension: Narendra Modi

 The BJP Prime Ministerial candidate, at a large election rally, in Rewari, Haryana, with General VK Singh, former Chief of Army Staff standing by his side, in the presence of tens of thousands Ex-Servicemen, declared that he will implement OROP, if elected.
 After Narendra Modi became Prime Minister there were more promises and public affirmations by him, and Manohar Parrikar, the Defence Minister, on the merits of OROP, and their intent to implement OROP.
 Most memorably on Diwali, at Siachen Glacier, in 2014, he told soldiers "It was in my destiny that One rank One pension has been fulfilled".
 On 30 May 2015, Prime Minister Narendra Modi, after more than a year of pledges and promises to implement OROP, controversially declared that the term OROP still needed to be defined.
-Modi's musings on the need for a new more acceptable OROP definition prompted widespread dismay, disappointment, and outrage among Armed Forces pensioners.
 On 31 May 2015, Modi in Mann Ki Baat asked Ex-Servicemen to remain patient, as he gets rid of the bureaucratic hassles.
 Modi's statement was widely perceived as a disingenuous attempt to delay, dilute, and deny OROP.

 Arun Jaitley

-Arun Jaitley, the former Finance Minister and former Defence Minister, widely believed to the obstacle to early implementation of OROP, opposed Koshyari Committee definition of OROP.
+Arun Jaitley, the former Finance Minister and former Defence Minister, opposed the Koshyari Committee definition of OROP.
 On 31 August 2015 Arun Jaitley, without defining OROP, says, "I have my own formula on what OROP means.
 Somebody else may have their own formula on OROP but it has to be within reasonable and rational criteria.
 You can't have an OROP where pensions are revised every month or every year".
-Responding to Jaitley, the UPSEM alleges that Arun Jaitley, is manipulating the media, specifically, the Times of India, and India TV channel, to misinform the public, and exacerbate difference between the Officers and soldiers, on the OROP issue.

 Protests by Veterans

-On 15 June, ex-servicemen despairing of BJP promises, commenced nationwide protests, and hunger strikes.
-Even some protestors, who are Ex-Servicemen, threatened to resort to Rail Roko (Stop Trains) agitation.
+On 15 June ex-servicemen commenced nationwide protests, and hunger strikes.